sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 ###If we have time...

-In addition to having routes where diffrent portions of the url are diffrent paramaters.
-We can use the generic string of the url in our route logic.
+In addition to having routes where different portions of the url are different paramaters, we can use the generic string of the url in our route logic.

 ```js
 app.get("/add/*", function(req, res) {